-- 56) Since birth, or for at least two years immediately before export, each non-human primate for export was continuously resident in an approved government licensed or registered zoological institution or wildlife park or research institute that provided separation from other animal populations, was under veterinary supervision and has a health monitoring program in Country X. - 57) The non-human primate was held in pre-export quarantine for at least 30 days immediately before export in a facility that meets the requirements specified in the pre-export quarantine requirements.
-During this time the non-human primate was isolated from animals except those that meet all the conditions described in the import permit. - 58) During pre-export quarantine: - r) the non-human primate was not vaccinated. - s) all non-human primates in the pre-export quarantine facility remained free from evidence of infectious or contagious disease and had no contact with non-human primates except those that meet all the conditions described in the import permit. - t) all samples for testing were taken by the Official Veterinarian or a veterinarian authorised by the Official Veterinarian. - u) all testing was conducted in a laboratory recognised and monitored by the Veterinary Authority in Country X. - 59) During the 30 days immediately before export, each non-human primate was treated with broad spectrum parasticides for internal and external parasites (active ingredient/s, dose and date/s of treatment stated on the veterinary certificate). - 60) For two years before export, or since birth if less than two years of age, the non-human primate did not reside on any premises in Country X where clinical, epidemiological or other evidence of tuberculosis occurred in the previous two years before export.

-61) For 180 days immediately before export the non-human primate did not reside on any premises in Country X where clinical, epidemiological or other evidence of rabies occurred in the previous 12 months before export and the disease is compulsorily notifiable.
+- 1) Since birth, or for at least two years immediately before export, each non-human primate for export was continuously resident in an approved government licensed or registered zoological institution or wildlife park or research institute that provided separation from other animal populations, was under veterinary supervision and has a health monitoring program in Country X. - 2) The non-human primate was held in pre-arrival quarantine for at least 30 days immediately before export in a facility that meets the requirements specified in the pre-arrival quarantine requirements.
+During this time the non-human primate was isolated from animals except those that meet all the conditions described in the import permit. - 3) During pre-arrival quarantine: - a) the non-human primate was not vaccinated. - b) all non-human primates in the pre-arrival quarantine facility remained free from evidence of infectious or contagious disease and had no contact with non-human primates except those that meet all the conditions described in the import permit. - c) all samples for testing were taken by the Official Veterinarian or a veterinarian authorised by the Official Veterinarian. - d) all testing was conducted in a laboratory recognised and monitored by the Veterinary Authority in Country X. - 4) During the 30 days immediately before export, each non-human primate was treated with broad spectrum parasticides for internal and external parasites (active ingredient/s, dose and date/s of treatment stated on the veterinary certificate). - 5) For two years before export, or since birth if less than two years of age, the non-human primate did not reside on any premises in Country X where clinical, epidemiological or other evidence of tuberculosis (Mycobacterium tuberculosis complex) occurred in the previous two years before export. - 6) For 180 days immediately before export the non-human primate did not reside on any premises in Country X where clinical, epidemiological or other evidence of rabies occurred in the previous 180 days before export and the disease is compulsorily notifiable.

-62) Tuberculosis
+7) Tuberculosis

-- v) During pre-export quarantine the non-human primate was subjected to a combination of two tests for tuberculosis, at least 14 days apart, with negative results, by: - xii) An intradermal tuberculin test using 0.1 ml mammalian tuberculin, or - xiii) An intradermal tuberculin test using 0.1 ml bovine PPD tuberculin containing at least 50 000 IU/ml, or - xiv) A comparative tuberculin test using 0.1 ml bovine PPD tuberculin containing at least 20 000 IU/ml in one site and 0.1 ml of avian PPD tuberculin containing at least 20 000 IU/ml in another site, or - xv) Gamma interferon assay (PrimagamTM)#
+- a) During pre-arrival quarantine the non-human primate was subjected to a combination of two tests for tuberculosis, at least 14 days apart, with negative results, by: - i.
+An intradermal tuberculin test using 0.1 ml Mammalian Old Tuberculin, or - ii.
+An intradermal tuberculin test using 0.1 ml bovine PPD tuberculin containing at least 25 000 IU/ml, or - iii.
+A comparative tuberculin skin test using 0.1 ml bovine PPD tuberculin containing at least 20 000 IU/ml in one site and 0.1 ml of avian PPD tuberculin containing at least 20 000 IU/ml in another site, or - iv.
+A gamma interferon assay that has been approved for use by the department (e.g. PrimagamTM)#